norse/notebooks/README.md

 | ------------------ | --- |
 | [Training with MNIST](https://norse.github.io/notebooks/mnist_classifiers.html) | Learn how to solve MNIST with spikes
 | [Learning event-based DVS Poker](https://norse.github.io/notebooks/poker-dvs_classifier.html) | Learn how to work with event-based datasets by classifying a set of poker cards
-| *Optimization of neuron parameters* | Explore how automatic differentiation can be useful to optimize neurons

 ## Neuroscience
 | Notebook | Topic |